Realistic shell model for ordinary muon capture of sd-shell nuclei: Summary and outlook

 The overall agreement with experiment, especially with ChPT \heff, is satisfactory, and the analysis we have reported indicates that nuclei, whose low‑energy spectroscopic properties are well reproduced by this \heff, also yield reliable predictions for high‑momentum weak processes.

 As future perspectives of the development of the study of OMC within the framework of the realistic shell model there are two major points that are worth to underline.

-The first one is a theoretical improvement that should be investigated, that is the evaluation of the impact of two-body electroweak currents – accounting at subleading order for the quark structure of the nucleons –, that can be derived consistently with the nuclear Hamiltonian in the framework of the chiral perturbation theory (see for example Ref. \cite{Marcucci18}).
-We have already investigated recently the impact of two-body electroweak currents on the calculation of Gamow-Teller observables, and we have observed that these contributions could lead to a significant improvement of the reproduction of data \cite{Coraggio24}.
+The first one is the theoretical improvements that should be investigated, and we identify three possible items that it is worth to consider: one is to evaluate the impact of two-body electroweak currents – accounting at subleading order for the quark structure of the nucleons –, that can be derived consistently with the nuclear Hamiltonian in the framework of the chiral perturbation theory (see for example Ref. \cite{Marcucci18}).
+We have already investigated recently the impact of two-body electroweak currents on the calculation of Gamow-Teller observables, and we have observed that these contributions could lead to a significant improvement of the reproduction of the data \cite{Coraggio24}.
+Another action that for sure would improve the quality of the nuclear wave functions is the enlargement of the model space, namely including also the degrees of freedom of the orbitals of the $0f1p$ shell.
+This would also lead to a lesser impact of the renormalization of the decay operators, but it is very challenging from the point of view of the derivation of the SM effective interaction within model spaces that are characterized by two major shells, since this leads to the introduction of poles in the denominators of the \qbox~ perturbative expansion \cite{Suzuki11}.
+Moreover, a systematic study of the effect of statistical population of hyperfine states of the muonic atom will be performed in the near future to assess the reliability of this approximation.

 The second one is our hope that in a near future more experimental efforts about OMC could lead to a larger amount of data, especially in mass regions where candidates to the observation of \zbb~ decay belong.
 In particular high‑precision OMC experiments, such as MONUMENT \cite{Araujo24}, will also be critical to further constrain nuclear interactions and operator renormalization schemes.
 This would be an important achievement also for the theoretical community, since it would provide more helpful data to test nuclear theory and models towards the calculation of reliable \zbb~ nuclear matrix elements.